lucadivit/ipGenerator/README.md

 # ipGenerator
-A simple script written in python that generate a reachable IPv4
+A simple script written in python that generate a set of reachable IPv4.